Updates to the Assignment of Benefit process for bulk billied services

 Why are these changes occurring?

 In January 2023, the Australian National Audit Office released a report called Expansion of Medicare Telehealth Services.
-The report found that there could be legal risks with assigning benefits verbally.
-The process of assigning benefits for all bulk billed Medicare services has therefore been updated with the aim of making it easier, safer, and more efficient for everyone.
+The report identified potential legal risks with assigning Medicare benefits verbally.

 Key dates: